paixi/ImageWatch/README.md

 # ImageWatch
+## Description

-Watch modified graphs, plots, and machine learning output update in real-time
+ImageWatch displays a group of images in a window and refreshes whenever they change.
+It's intended for watching graphs, plots, and machine learning output update in real-time.

 ## Install
 Requirements: